Target Set Selection in Dense Graph Classes: Positive Results

 \section{Positive Results}

-In this section we give proofs of Theorem~\ref{thm:MAJTSSisFPTwrtTC} and~\ref{thm:MAJTSSisFPTwrtND}.
-In the first part we discuss the crucial property of these structural parameters -- uniformity of neighborhood.
-This, opposed to e.g. cluster vertex deletion number, allows us to design parameterized algorithm.
-We study parameters twin-cover and neighborhood diversity.
+In this section we give proofs of Theorem~\ref{thm:MAJTSSisFPTwrtND} and~\ref{thm:MAJTSSisFPTwrtTC}.
+In the first part we discuss the crucial property of dense structural parameters we study here -- the uniformity of neighborhoods.
+This, opposed to e.g. the cluster vertex deletion number, allows us to design parameterized algorithms.
+In this section by a decomposition $\mathcal{D}$ we mean a neighborhood diversity decomposition or a twin cover decomposition.